prateek2468/Liver_Tumor_-Segmentation/README.md

 # Liver_Tumor_Segmentation

 ## LIVER SEGMENTATION USING ACTIVE CONTOUR
-This repository contains the implementation and evaluation of a liver segmentation algorithm using deformable models.
-The algorithm's performance is assessed using publicly available liver CT scan datasets.
-The primary goal is to provide a comprehensive analysis of the algorithm's effectiveness and limitations.
+This repository contains an implementation of a liver segmentation algorithm using active contour models, also known as snakes.
+The algorithm aims to accurately segment the liver from abdominal CT scans, providing an efficient and automated solution for liver disease diagnosis and treatment planning.

 ## Data Set Description
-The liver segmentation algorithm is evaluated on two distinct datasets:

-- Liver Tumor Segmentation Challenge (LiTS): This dataset comprises 130 CT scan images.
-It serves as a crucial source of data for evaluating the algorithm's performance.
-- 3D Image Reconstruction for Comparison of Algorithm Database (3D-ircadb-01): This dataset consists of 20 3D CT scans, providing additional depth for a comprehensive assessment.
+The algorithm's performance is evaluated using two publicly available datasets: Liver Tumor Segmentation Challenge (LiTS) and 3D Image Reconstruction for Comparison of Algorithm Database (3D-ircadb-01).
+The LiTS dataset comprises 130 CT scan images, while the 3D-ircadb-01 dataset includes 20 3D CT scans.

 ## Pipeline Development
-The algorithm's segmentation pipeline involves the following key steps:
+The liver segmentation pipeline follows the steps outlined below:

-1. Data Import: CT scan data is imported, and liver-occupied slices are identified within the dataset.
-2. Slice Selection: Every 10th CT slice is selected within the liver-occupied slice range (slices 280 to 430).
+- Data Import: CT scan images are imported, and a range of slices containing the liver is identified.
+Every 10th CT slice within this range is selected for analysis.

-3. Image Preprocessing: The imported images undergo image preprocessing, including mean, median, and Gaussian 3x3 filter applications.
-This step aims to reduce noise without compromising image quality.
-4. Contrast Enhancement: Histogram equalization is identified as the most effective contrast enhancement method, enhancing liver boundary definition and overall segmentation quality.
+- Image Preprocessing: Imported images undergo image preprocessing, involving the application of mean, median, and Gaussian 3x3 filters.
+The goal is to reduce noise while maintaining image clarity.
+Histogram equalization is identified as the most effective contrast enhancement method.

-5. Segmentation: The segmentation algorithm, based on active contours, is applied to the preprocessed images.
+- Contour Initialization: Contours are initialized using the thresholding method, transforming the grayscale images into appropriate formats for further processing.

+- Contour Deformation: A snake algorithm, an active contour model, is applied for contour deformation.
+The algorithm iteratively adjusts the contour to fit the liver's boundary.

-## Discussion of Results
+## Results and Discussion
-The evaluation of the algorithm's performance involves several key metrics:

-- Dice Similarity Coefficient: A metric quantifying spatial overlap between segmented and ground truth results.
-The algorithm achieves a high average Dice coefficient of 91.8% for liver segmentation, comparable to existing studies.
+The algorithm's accuracy is assessed through various metrics, including the Dice similarity coefficient (Dice) and mean squared error (MSE).
+The Dice coefficient indicates the spatial overlap between segmented and ground truth results.
+The algorithm achieves an average Dice coefficient of 91.8%, with exceptional segmentation accuracy for simpler liver shapes.

-- Mean Squared Error (MSE): A measure of the difference between segmented and ground truth images.
-The algorithm attains a low average MSE of 0.0375, indicating accurate segmentations.
-- Segmentation Performance: The algorithm's effectiveness varies based on the complexity of the liver's shape and its proximity to surrounding structures.
-Performance is observed to decline for more complex liver shapes due to internal energy considerations and edge detection challenges.
-- Liver Volume Estimation: The algorithm calculates liver volumes and achieves a slight 5.8% error when compared to ground truth volumes.
-This error rate is competitive with related studies.
+The MSE, which measures pixel-wise differences between segmented and ground truth images, is exceptionally low at 0.0375.
+This low value indicates the algorithm's ability to closely match the ground truth.

+## Algorithm Performance and Challenges
+The algorithm performs best on CT slices where the liver's shape is simple and well-defined.
+As liver complexity increases and it interfaces with neighboring structures, segmentation quality decreases.
+Factors influencing this include the algorithm's internal energy parameters (alpha and beta) and the quality of image gradients.
+Challenges arise when liver edges are close to or share characteristics with surrounding structures.

-## Conclusion and Future Work
+## Conclusion and Future Directions
-The liver segmentation algorithm, based on active contours, demonstrates strong performance across various metrics.
-It successfully segments livers with well-defined shapes and performs adequately even for complex shapes.
-The algorithm's strengths and limitations, particularly its sensitivity to liver complexity, are thoroughly discussed.
-Future enhancements could focus on refining energy terms and contour initialization to address segmentation challenges for complex liver shapes.

-## Usage Instructions
-To reproduce the results and insights presented in this repository, follow the steps outlined in the provided code files.
-Ensure that the necessary datasets are obtained from the references provided (LiTS and 3D-ircadb-01).
-The code includes implementations for preprocessing, contrast enhancement, active contour segmentation, and performance metric calculations.
+The developed active contour algorithm demonstrates its potential for accurate liver segmentation from CT scans.
+With an average Dice coefficient of 91.8% and a small error in liver volume estimation (5.8%), the algorithm proves effective.
+Future work could involve iterative parameter adjustment for the snake algorithm to enhance performance.

+In summary, this repository presents an efficient and viable solution for liver segmentation from CT scans using active contour models.
+The algorithm's integration into computer-aided diagnosis systems can improve accuracy and efficiency, ultimately benefiting liver disease diagnosis and treatment planning, and subsequently, patient outcomes.
+Further advancements can focus on refining the algorithm's accuracy and extending it to segment other organs simultaneously.

-## Result comparison
+## Results

 <img width="200" alt="image" src="https://github.com/prateek2468/Liver_Tumor_Segmentation/assets/69041894/889a1204-d6da-4277-adc6-bc84befe88c3">
 <img width="243" alt="image" src="https://github.com/prateek2468/Liver_Tumor_Segmentation/assets/69041894/0e912c2b-205b-4e07-91f8-98a1c5308b79">